How Much Does It Cost to Live In Hong Kong?

 As for water sports, people usually go swimming, boating, sailing, or canoeing.

 CLOTHING & SHOES

-There are always sales and special offers where you can get discounts on collections of the previous season.
+There are always sales and special offers where you can get discounts on collections from the previous season.

 It has lots of outlet stores, shopping malls, and markets.

 You have probably seen the photos of Hong Kong real estate property on the web when they were talking about overpopulated places elsewhere.

 Accommodation in Hong Kong is extremely expensive and difficult to find.